Discover Muskoka: A Summer Escape Only Two Hours From Toronto

 - Group of Seven Outdoor Gallery self guided tour with 103 murals

-- Enjoy a fall event from Huntsville Festival of the Arts including Nursery Nights
+- Enjoy an event from Huntsville Festival of the Arts including their summer program

 - A hike along the boardwalk at Hunter’s Bay Boardwalk Trail